Build Agent Advocates, Not Platform Agents: Introduction

-Language model agents (LMAs)---compound AI systems that can independently plan and execute complex tasks in digital environments, with limited human involvement---are a significant research and product direction \citep{wang2024survey, compound-ai-blog, casper2025ai}.
-Many companies are building or incorporating LMAs into their workflows and product offerings.
-Although LMAs are not currently highly performant~\citep{kapoor_ai_2024,hal}, leading AI companies have made significant advances.
-For example, OpenAI's o3 and o4-mini models were trained to use tools using reinforcement learning~\citep{openai_introducing_2025}.
-Reasoning models from OpenAI, DeepSeek, Anthropic, and Google~\citep{deepseek-ai_deepseek-r1_2025,openai_introducing_2024-1, google_deepmind_gemini_2025, anthropic_claude_2025} have demonstrated better capabilities than existing LLMs, particularly in domains where verifiers can identify correct solutions, such as mathematics and coding~\citep{RN5786,RN5820,RN5822}.
-Anthropic, Google DeepMind, and OpenAI have shipped widely available LMAs that can use a web browser or virtual computer to perform (albeit unreliably) arbitrary tasks~\citep{anthropic_introducing_2024,google_deepmind_project_2024,openai_introducing_2025-1}.
-Most leading AI companies now offer a `Deep Research' product that enables an LMA with access to the internet to conduct research on a topic and produce a corresponding report.
-Smaller companies like Cognition~\citep{cognitionai_cognition_2024} and Cosine~\citep{cosine_genie_2024} have built software engineering agents that can undertake meaningful economic work.
-Other companies like Sierra are working to build agents that automate much of customer service~\citep{sierra_conversational_2025}.
-Almost every large technology company, from Microsoft~\citep{microsoft_introducing_2024} to Salesforce~\citep{salesforce_agentforce_2024}, offers AI agent products or frameworks.
+Language Model Agents (LMAs) are compound AI systems that can plan and execute complex digital tasks with limited human input.
+They have become a major research and product focus of the major AI companies~\citep{wang2024survey, compound-ai-blog, casper2025ai}.
+Although current performance is still limited~\citep{updated_kapoor_ai_2025,hal}, significant progress has been made, especially with the introduction of reasoning models trained with reinforcement learning to undertake more complex tasks~\citep{openai_introducing_2024-1, google_deepmind_gemini_2025, anthropic_claude_2025, deepseek-ai_deepseek-r1_2025}.
+For example, Anthropic, Google DeepMind, and OpenAI have shipped LMAs that can use a web browser or virtual computer to perform a wide range of tasks~\citep{anthropic_introducing_2024,google_deepmind_project_2024,openai_introducing_2025-1}.
+Most AI companies now offer a `Deep Research' product that enables an LMA to conduct internet research on a topic and produce a corresponding report.
+OpenAI, Google, and a number of smaller companies have released software engineering agents that can undertake economically valuable coding work.
+Enterprise software companies are building agents intended to automate much of customer service~\citep{sierra_conversational_2025}.